 Make a Quilt Sandwich

-Adding some simple quilting to your oven mitt will help hold everything together and also add some nice detail to the finished mitt.
+Adding some simple quilting to your oven mitt will help to hold everything together and also incorporate some nice detail to the finished mitt.
 It's easiest to do the quilting before you cut out the oven mitt shape.

 You'll first need to make your quilt sandwich.
-Here's how you need to layer your fabric and batting:
+Here's how to layer the fabric and batting: